-- a Rickard Road / Ingleburn Road - b Dickson Road / Heath Road
+a - Rickard Road / Ingleburn Road

+b - Dickson Road / Heath Road

 These intersections were further assessed to determine suitable upgrades that may result in acceptable levels of service by 2041.
-Following optimisation, the layouts indicated in Figure 27 and Figure 28 yielded the most optimal level of service results.
+Following optimisation, the layout indicated in Figure 27 and Figure 28 yielded the most optimal level of service results.